swcarpentry-ja/carpentries-coc/topic_folders/maintainers/email_templates.md

 #### Inviting new Maintainers
-Subject: Invitation to become a Carpentry Maintainer
+Subject: Invitation to become a Carpentries Maintainer
 CC: Existing Maintainers for the repo and other new Maintainer applicants for the same repo.

 Hi all,